andrewlwn77/lightagent/README.md

 - **Storage Backends**: Built-in SQLite support, extensible to other databases
 - **Tape Management**: Clone, branch, and analyze execution history
 - **Validation**: Built-in parameter validation and error handling
+- **MCP Integration**: Connect to external tools and services using the Model Control Protocol

+---

 ## Documentation